 KBLX Cares – Women’s History Month – March 24, 2017

-Scarlett Shepard, Founder of the Women’s Film Institute (WFI) talks to KBLX Veteran and Community Activist Sterling James about how she started WFI, San Francisco International Women’s Film Festival and digital media mentorship program for girls.
+Scarlett Shepard, Founder of the Women’s Film Institute talks to KBLX Veteran and Community Activist Sterling James about how she started the institute, San Francisco International Women’s Film Festival and digital media mentorship program for girls.
 Women’s Film Institute has transformed from a three-day festival into a thriving global network of individuals, professionals, and organizations dedicated to advancing equity for women and girls while working toward bringing greater diversity to the film and entertainment industry.

 Women’s Equality Day – August 26, 2015

 The Women’s Film Institute co-sponsored the West Hollywood City Council for an empowering and inspirational event commemorating the 95th anniversary of the certification of the 19th Amendment to the U.S. Constitution, which granted women the right to vote in the United States.
 The celebration featured an address by special guest speakers Gloria Allred.
 The Women’s Film Institute was proud to be a partner and curate short films for the event.
 (Featured in the photo is Scarlett Shepard, founder of the Women’s Film Institute with Gloria Allred)

 Refinery29: The Definitive Ranking Of Female Buddy Comedies